* Yen hits 15-month high before falling back

 By Tommy Wilkes

-LONDON, Feb 14 (Reuters) - The dollar hit a 15-month low against the yen but steadied against the euro on Wednesday, with investors nervous ahead of key U.S. inflation numbers due later amid a fragile recovery in equity markets.
+LONDON, Feb 14 (Reuters) - The dollar hit a 15-month low against the yen and fell versus the euro for the fourth consecutive day on Wednesday, with investors nervous ahead of key U.S. inflation numbers due later amid a fragile recovery in equity markets.

 The Swedish crown hit a six-day high after the country's central bank said it saw an interest rate hike coming in the second half of the year, but the currency quickly gave up those gains.

-The dollar, measured against a basket of currencies, has now given up more than half of the gains it notched up this month when investors rushed into the greenback as equity markets suffered a violent sell-off.
+The dollar, measured against a basket of currencies, has now given up two-thirds of the gains it notched up this month when investors rushed into the greenback as equity markets suffered a violent sell-off.

 "People looking for a big bounce in the dollar from the volatility spike must be feeling pretty depressed right now," said Kit Juckes, chief FX strategist at Societe Generale in London, referring to the dollar's losses in recent sessions.

-He said that even if U.S. inflation numbers come in better than expected they would not lead to a sustained dollar recovery but a short-term gain.
+He said that even if U.S. inflation numbers come in better than expected they would not lead to a sustained dollar recovery but a short-term gain for the greenback.

 "The dollar bulls have a weak hand right now, given where we are after the shake-out.
 The trouble with inflation numbers up now and further Fed hiking is that it just means a sugar rush before the end of the cycle and an earlier recession," he said.